 Exposure is not the only factor to think about in terms of lighting.
 Light controls the tone and mood of a photo.
 Manipulating light can also enhance texture, and the vibrancy and hue of the colors in your image.
 Think of light as a tool in your photography tool kit.

 If you want to go the extra mile, you can put something white underneath you to bounce the light onto your face.
 I keep a piece of white foam core in my car for this purpose.
 You can also keep this circular reflector handy to optimize your lighting.

 Ideally, you’ll want to use natural lighting for your selfies when possible.
 If you’re indoors, however, and the lighting isn’t great, use your flash to get the correct exposure, and to fill in the shadows.

 Did you know there’s a selfie flash feature on your iPhone you can use without having to turn your phone around?
-I doubt this feature is available on older-model iPhones, but you will be able to enjoy it on the newer phones.
+I doubt this feature is available on older-model iPhones, but you’ll be able to access it on newer phones.

 Here’s how to use it.
 Open your camera app, making sure you can see yourself.
 With your phone in landscape mode, tap the lighting bolt icon on the bottom left-hand corner.
 Now select the “on” feature.
 When you take the picture, you’ll see the screen go white for an instant, creating a flash-effect, lightening and brightening your photos.

 By using this feature, you’ll find your selfies are much improved, with a nice splash of light on your face, and no shadows.
 The light from this flash is much more subtle than your regular camera flash.

 Trick question: what is the most flattering angle for a selfie?
 Holding your phone a little above your head, below your head, or right in front of you?
 If you answered a little above your head, give yourself a pat on the back.